iamdevonbutler/mongorules/README.md

 const mongoproxy = require('mongoproxy');
 const MongoClient = require('mongodb').MongoCLient;

-// Wrap init code in `co` for yield to work. const db = yield mongoproxy.initDatabase(MongoClient, process.env.MONGO_URL);
+const db = yield mongoproxy.initDatabase(MongoClient, process.env.MONGO_URL);

 mongoproxy.addDatabase('api-development', db);
 ```
-*The initDatabase method is a convenience method that returns a promise.
+*The initDatabase method is a convenience method that returns a promise (wrap code in `co` to yield).
 You can init mongodb any way you choose as long as you pass the instance to the `addDatabase()` method.*

 Third, add models: